 By Mark Schipper

 It feels like an important light has failed and that something essential depends on its firing back up.
-After all, the Palmer House hotel is where, in January of 1895, seven faculty representatives from a group of Midwestern universities met to write policy for regulating the fast-snowballing culture of college football and bringing it to heel.
+After all, the Palmer House is where, in January of 1895, seven faculty representatives from a group of Midwestern universities met to write policy for regulating the increasingly anarchic culture of college football and bringing it to heel.

 In 1895, and then again in 1896, when the faculty meetings were held, the Midwest's major metropolis was the obvious spot.
-Had James H. Smart, who was president at Purdue University and organized the sessions, drawn lines on a map from the campuses of the invited schools toward an idealized middle, the result would have looked like uneven spokes on a wheel with Chicago the apparent hub.
+Had James H. Smart, president at Purdue University and the man who'd organized the sessions, drawn lines from the campuses of the invited schools toward an idealized middle, the result would have looked like uneven spokes on a wheel with Chicago at the hub.

-Not only were there plenty of nice hotels to use, but two of the participating universities in Stagg’s Chicago, and Northwestern University in Evanston, just beyond the city’s northern border, were already there.
-The rest of the quorum was dotted around the Great Lakes and upper Midwest, in Ann Arbor, Michigan; Champaign, Illinois; West Lafayette, Indiana; Madison, Wisconsin, and Minneapolis, Minnesota, each just an easy train ride over the quiet northern prairies and through the heavy timber-country to the Windy City.
+Not only were there plenty of nice hotels to pick from, but two of the participating universities in the University of Chicago, and Northwestern in Evanston at the city’s northern border, were already there.
+The rest of the quorum were dotted around the Great Lakes and upper Midwest, in Ann Arbor, Michigan; Champaign, Illinois; West Lafayette, Indiana; Madison, Wisconsin, and Minneapolis, Minnesota, each an easy train ride over the quiet northern prairies and through the heavy timber-country to the Windy City.

 But Palmer seemed to regard that act of God as a kind of challenge to his own powers of creation.
 After securing a massive, nearly two million dollar loan with no collateral beyond his signature on the term sheet, he began rebuilding his wife’s present almost immediately.
 Just two years later, in 1873, as Chicago continued to clear the streets to make room for a massive recovery, Palmer re-opened the hotel in the same spot.
 His wife filled it up with new art, including the largest collection of Impressionist paintings outside of France, and twelve years later representatives from seven prestige Midwestern universities checked in to build something new of their own.